frame11/VAPy/README.md

 predefined config.json attributes:
 - *nsfw* is a boolean value, default False.
 If False, the application ignores all NSFW flagged content.
 - *adult_app* is a boolean value, default False.
 If True, all posts by application are flagged NSFW.
-- *store_view_cache* is a boolean value, default False.
-If True, view cache is persistent across sesssions.